kndiy/erp/README.md

   The Inventory cluster is the core, everything revolves around it.
 InventoryIn should have linkage with reasons of purchases.
   And InventoryOut are each defined by its purpose: SALES?
 Input for MANUFACTURING?
 GIFT OUT?
 WAREHOUSE TRANSFERRING (from A address to B address of the same or even different companies)
-  I used @ManyToMany annotation to express these relationships currently. ii.
-Second are the Repository Interfaces which extends Jpa or lower CRUD Repository, taking advantage of Spring ready-baked codes, to interact directly with the database layers. iii.
-Thirdly are Services classes, which represented most of the application Model in the MVC.
+  I used @ManyToMany annotation to express these relationships currently.
+- Second are the Repository Interfaces which extends Jpa or lower CRUD Repository, taking advantage of Spring ready-baked codes, to interact  directly with the database layers.
+- Thirdly are Services classes, which represented most of the application Model in the MVC.
-  I implemented the Quantity.class, used to handle all logic related to calculating Floating point numbers, in order to ensure the decimals did not
+I implemented the Quantity.class, used to handle all logic related to calculating Floating point numbers, in order to ensure the decimals did not get distorted.
-    get distorted.
-  I do not know if my approach was correct or not, but in most of my logic, I added a List<String> results
-    in each argument list of methods in these Service classes.
+I do not know if my approach was correct or not, but in most of my logic, I added a List<String> results in each argument list of methods in these Service classes.
-  I wonder if those List<String> results should be replaced by proper Exceptions and appropriate handling methods (and Views)... iv.
-Next are Controllers that connect our Model to the Views that is fed to users.
+I wonder if those List<String> results should be replaced by proper Exceptions and appropriate handling methods (and Views)...
+- Next were Controllers that connect our Model to the Views that is fed to users.
+- Finally were the Views, written using HTML, CSS and Javascript.
+I try practicing many ways to present data to webpages, but all of them use a single technik: Grid, Grids all the way, because I love Grid...and Flex containers